 We are committed to maintaining these facilities by undertaking general maintenance and improvements that best meets the safety and expectations of all users and the community as a whole.

 A local law permit is required to use Council’s jetties, wharves and barge ramps for commercial purposes.

 Maritime fees apply to commercial use of Council-controlled jetties, boat ramps, moorings and landing.

-For more information, see our Register of Fees & Charges (PDF).
+For more information, see our Register of Fees & Charges on the Registers webpage.

 Maritime fees self-reporting forms (cargo and non-cargo) are available on the Local Law Permits webpage.